-The final tip I’m going to give surrounding giving out sample products via coupons is to show you how to apply them automatically to a customer’s shopping cart.
+The final tip I will give surrounding giving out sample products via coupons is to show you how to apply them automatically to a customer’s shopping cart.

-Applying coupons automatically is a great way to give your customers a surprise and nothing gives someone greater pleasure than getting something for FREE, especially unexpectedly!
+Applying coupons automatically is a great way to surprise your customers, and nothing gives someone greater pleasure than getting something for FREE, especially unexpectedly!

-In this technique I suggest you make use of either the Product Quantity In The Cart or the Product Category Exists In Cart cart condition.
+In this technique, I suggest you use either the Product Quantity In The Cart or the Product Category Exists In Cart cart condition.